turanketene/Camp-Search/README.md

 ## Description
 This web application is a campsite search app that provides details regarding particular campsites.
 Coordinating a camping trip can be a particularly onerous process.
-Although there are a variety of organizational applications Camp Mom seeks to consolidate this functionality, specifically for the planning of a camping trip with friends and family.
-Camp Mom will enable an admin or “Camp Mom” to initiate a trip and invite multiple friends/family members to assist in the planning process.
+Although there are a variety of organizational applications Camp Search seeks to consolidate this functionality, specifically for the planning of a camping trip with friends and family.
+Camp Search will enable an admin or “Camp Search” to initiate a trip and invite multiple friends/family members to assist in the planning process.
 A user can create to-do list items and packing lists along with scheduling an itinerary.

 ## Technologies used